publishpress/PublishPress-Revisions/readme.txt

 == Changelog ==

+= 2.2.4 - 6 Apr 2020 =
+* Fixed : Possible fatal error loading Revisions screen on a small percentage of installations

 = 2.2.3 - 3 Apr 2020 =
 * Fixed : Classic Editor - Category and Post Tag revisions were not applied

 = 2.2.2 - 2 Apr 2020 =
 * Feature : Option to disable revision preview links for non-Administrators (to work around themes that force a 404 Not Found response)
 * Fixed : Inline styles were stripped or modifield on scheduled revision publication
-* Fixed : Possible fatal error on Revisions screen on a small percentage of installations
+* Fixed : Possible fatal error loading Revisions screen on a small percentage of installations
 * Fixed : PHP Notice for deprecated function contextual_help_list()
 * Change : Standardize sanitization of database queries
 * API: revisionary_enabled_post_types filter was not applied consistently